HarryXiong24/HarryXiong24.github.io/src/en/article/recursion.md

 3. Third, Find out the recursive logic.

 So you should remind yourself: Don't try to simulate every step to verify whether our solution is correct.
-The only thing we should care about is that what we should do in one of cases!
+The only thing we should care about is what we should do in one of the cases!

 So assume that we need to obtain fib(5), so in this case, fib(5) = fib(4) + fib(3).
-And don't think about fib(4) or fib(3), because they belong to other sub cases, and we just need to know when execute here, fib(3) and fib(4) has accurate results.
+And don't think about fib(4) or fib(3), because they belong to other sub-cases, and we just need to know when to execute here, fib(3) and fib(4) has accurate results.

-So according to this case, we know fib(n) = fib(n-1) + fib(n-2), that's it!
+So according to this case, we know fib(n) = fib(n-1) + fib(n-2), and that's it!

 ```ts
 function fib(n: number): number {